What is the sole objective you want to achieve through your resume?

 Secondly, when recruiter /HR manager click on the link and view your profile, you will get a notification for the same and you will get to know that HR has checked your CV.
 And also you can connect with that HR /Recruiter over LinkedIn.

 Such an obvious detail, but still job seeker miss it.

 Make sure to mention your full name, updated contact details which includes contact-number, email ID, current location, and address.

 Recruiters need this information for record purpose so make sure to always update these details on your resume.

 Sending it as a Word Document:

-It is better to save your resume in PDF format, for it makes resume look neat and clean and also there are chances of your formatting getting disturbed once your word file (.doc file) get opened by the recruiter.
+It is better to save your resume in PDF format, for it makes the resume look neat and clean.
+Also, there are chances of your formatting getting disturbed once your word file (.doc file) get opened by the recruiter.

 You need to share few details only when your candidature reaches a certain level of discussion, so refrain sharing or mentioning them in your resume.
 These details are: